beaker-project/beaker-project.org/dev/proposals/system-page-improvements.rst

 :Status: In Progress
 :Target Release: 0.17

-The system form --- the set of fields arranged in two columns at the top of the system page --- has existed since Beaker's inception as Medusa, a lab inventory tracking system.
 This document proposes rearranging the system page to replace the system form with three "quick info" boxes.
 The goal of the quick info boxes is to show the most important facts about the system and to give quick access to the most common operations, while occupying a very small amount of vertical space.
 The interface elements previously contained in the system form will be grouped in tabs below.

 Background and rationale
 ------------------------

-The system form is the original basis of the system page, and has always been its focal point.
+The system form --- the set of fields arranged in two columns at the top of the system page --- has existed since Beaker's inception as Medusa, a lab inventory tracking system.
+The system form is the original basis of the page, and has always been its focal point.
 Over the years of Beaker's growth, additional functionality has accumulated either in tabs below the system form or as extra interface elements cluttered inside the form itself.

 As a result, the system form conveys a disorganized assortment of data about the system, of which only a small amount is relevant for any given workflow on